Effective as of: 02.15.2025

 Adjunct

-Designates those whose professional accomplishments qualify them for a ranked position on the faculty to teach or conduct research or project work in an area of special expertise and who have a recurring appointment or sustained commitment to AUA, but whose primary commitment is not to AUA.
-The term is used to modify the above academic titles (for example, Adjunct Assistant Professor).
+Designates those whose educational level and professional accomplishments qualify them for a ranked position on the faculty to teach or conduct research or work in an area of special expertise and who have a recurring appointment or sustained commitment to AUA, but whose primary commitment is not to AUA.
+The term can be used to modify the above ranked academic titles (for example, Adjunct Assistant Professor, Adjunct Associate Professor, Lecturer, etc.).

-Designates those whose professional accomplishments quality them for a ranked position on the faculty and whose primary professional engagement with the University is in research.
-The term is used to modify the above academic titles (for example, Research Assistant Professor).
+Designates those whose educational level and professional accomplishments qualify them for a ranked position on the faculty and whose primary professional engagement with the University is in research.

 Visiting

-Designates temporary faculty whose appointment is for one or two quarters only.
-The term is used to modify the above academic titles (for example, Visiting Assistant Professor).
+Designates temporary faculty whose appointment is for one or two semesters, only, and whose educational level and professional accomplishments would qualify them for a ranked position on the faculty.
+The term can be used to modify the above ranked academic titles (for example, Visiting Assistant Professor, Visiting Associate Professor, etc.).

-Conferred upon full-time faculty members following retirement from the University by a period of at least six months.
-Conferred by the Board of Trustees, upon the recommendation of the appropriate department, the status is an honor that is given for exceptional contributions to the University’s programs and to recognize scientific and academic excellence.
+Conferred upon full-time faculty members following retirement from the University; these faculty must wait six months before receiving the title.
+Conferred by the Board of Trustees, upon the recommendation of the appropriate department, the Provost, and the President, the status is an honor that is given for exceptional contributions to the University’s programs and to recognize scientific and academic excellence.
 Emeriti faculty may be offered full-time or part-time employment with the University for a specified term, subject to the approval of the AUA President.

 Titles for Non-faculty Teaching Positions